CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/bill-of-materials-issues.md

 1. Open BOM_Items.csv and locate the BOM items for Item SubFG and Revision Code 00.
 2. Identify which items are marked as SubcontractingItem = Y.
-3. Open SAP B1 Client and check the Item Master Data for each subcontracting item.
+3. Open SAP Business One Client and check the Item Master Data for each subcontracting item.
 4. Verify that the Stock Item field is "unchecked".

 **Resolution**